PaulTreanor/paultreanor.com/pages/gatsby.md

 # Advice on building production applications in Gatsby in 2023

-I've been building an education focused web application for the past few weeks, and I went with Gatsby for the frontend.
-My main reason for choosing Gatsby was because I'm familiar with it and that let me move very fast, but it got me thinking about whether or not Gatsby's a good choice for other projects.
+I've been building an educational web application for the past few weeks, and I went with Gatsby for the frontend.
+My main reason for choosing Gatsby was because I'm familiar with the framework, and that lets me move fast.
+This got me thinking about whether or not Gatsby's a good choice for other projects.

-**Why use Gatsby**
+**Why use Gatsby?**
 - If you need very fast static pages
 - If you want to easily deploy to static hosts
 - If you want a framework that's closer to barebones React

-**Why avoid Gatsby**
+**Why avoid Gatsby?**
 - If you have a slow dev machine (build times are painful)
 - If you're building a very large app/site with dozens of pages
 - If you are working with a team (I think slower feedback loops will compound)